Jamie Caroline: British GT

-In 2019, Jamie Caroline entered the Brands Hatch round of the British GT Championship, driving for HHC Motorsport with Ruben Del Sarte.
+In 2019, Caroline entered the Brands Hatch round of the British GT Championship, driving for HHC Motorsport with Ruben Del Sarte.

 For the 2020 season, Caroline was entered in TF Sport's GT4 squad, partnered with ex-Carrera Cup driver Dan Vaughan.
 They finished the season as champions of the GT4 category.

 For the 2021 season, Caroline competed in the final two rounds of the British GT Championship with Speedworks Motorsport, partnered with John Ferguson in the Toyota Gazoo Racing GR Supra GT4.
 In his debut with the car, he qualified second at Oulton Park, behind Darren Turner, and later secured pole position at Donington Park by half a second over Sennan Fielding.

 GT4 European Series

 For the 2021 season, Caroline entered the 2021 GT4 European Series, alongside Jean-Luc D'Auria, competing for Trivellato Racing by Villorba Corse in which he did not complete the full season.